jeremysb1/webserver/README.md

-# webserver

-I spun up a server with python and flask.
+# functioning website on a local server

 This project served as a tutorial to teach myself how to make something simple and get it live quickly.

+I initially spun up a server with python and flask to load a website.

-I also got more practice on how to read documentation, leverage a framework (libary), and work through some annoying errors.
+This gave me more practice on reading documentation, using a framework (libary), and working through errors.

-My next steps are to update the html, css, and javascript to turn this into a real website.
+My next steps are to turn this into a real website by impriving the html, css, and javascript.